kelvinkioko/Sale-Hive/README.md

 ## Features
-- Uses [date.nager.at](https://date.nager.at/Api) to fetch holiday and country data
+- Uses demo API on [designer.mocky.io](https://designer.mocky.io/) to fetch remote products and votes
-- Get upcoming world wide public holidays
-- Get country based public holidays based on country code and specific year
-- Get long weekends based on country code and specific year
+- Get products, up votes and down votes
-- Offline mode - Application caches holidays and countries locally and can show them even when the application is offline
+- Offline mode - Application caches products locally and can show them even when the application is offline
-- Ability to filter holidays and countries locally
+- Ability to filter products locally

 ## Documentation